vecchioBlister/chalk/docs/Commands.md

 Variable manipulation is a key feature of chalk which allows you to have a variable always-at-hand, to store all of your results.
 Whenever you type a calculation (with the `calc` command or its alias `=`), the result is stored in the manipulated variable (`ans` by default).
+Each time a new value is stored in the manipulated variable (through the `calc` command), its previous value will be saved in a variable called `old`.

 The `man` command lets you select the variable you want to manipulate.
 If you want to go back to `ans`, you can just type `man` without any arguments.